 Quantitative Research Methods

 With the employment of mathematical, statistical and computational techniques, quantitative research is carried out to deal with numbers.
-This systematical empirical investigation starts with the acquisition of the data and then moving on to analyzing it with the help of different tools.
+This systematical empirical investigation starts with the acquisition of the data and then moves on to analyzing it with the help of different tools.
 The goal is to identify clientele and then meet the targets of the audience.
-As the method of business research employs a questionnaire to determine the audience response, the questions are built around the idea that the audience knows about the product or the services that the firm offers.
-Some of the key questions answered in quantitative research methods include, who is connected with your network, how do they qualify the ‘product’ or how regularly they visit your website.
+As the method of business research employs a questionnaire to determine the audience’s response, the questions are built around the idea that the audience knows about the product or the services that the firm offers.
+Some of the key questions answered in quantitative research methods include, who is connected with your network, how they qualify for the ‘product’ or how regularly they visit your website.

 The data is collected based on the following research:

 - Casual Comparative

 Let us take a detailed look at some of the ways-